-Many teeth whitening systems and products are available, including whitening toothpastes, over-the-counter gels, rinses, strips, trays, and whitening products obtained from a dentist.
+There are many teeth whitening systems and products including whitening toothpastes, over-the-counter gels, rinses, strips, trays, and whitening products obtained from a dentist.

 Teeth whitening is ideal for people who have healthy, unrestored teeth (no fillings) and gums.
 Individuals with yellow tones to their teeth respond best.
 But this cosmetic procedure is not recommended for everyone.